sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 ways.
 I think the logic for referring to them as different types of sum of squares is that, when you look at the ANOVA tables that they produce, the key difference in the numbers is the SS values.
 The degrees of freedom don’t change, the MS values are still defined as SS divided by *df*, etc. However, what the terminology gets wrong is that it hides the reason *why* the SS values are different from one another.
 To that end, it’s a lot more helpful to think of the three different kinds of ANOVA as three different *hypothesis testing strategies*.
 These different strategies lead to different SS values, to be sure, but it’s the strategy that is the important thing here, not the SS values themselves.
-Recall from section :doc:`ANOVA as a linear model <Ch14_ANOVA2_07>`, that any particular *F*-test is best thought of as a comparison between two linear models.
+Recall from section :doc:`Ch14_ANOVA2_07`, that any particular *F*-test is best thought of as a comparison between two linear models.
 So, when you’re looking at an ANOVA table, it helps to remember that each of those *F*-tests corresponds to a *pair* of models that are being compared.
 Of course, this leads naturally to the question of *which* pair of models is being compared.
 This is the fundamental difference between ANOVA Types 1, 2 and 3: each one corresponds to a different way of choosing the model pairs for the tests.

 Type 1 sum of squares
 ~~~~~~~~~~~~~~~~~~~~~